jentoobento/contact-example/README.md

 Notes:

+- Given a PSD file, this is a pixel perfect copy that is also functional
 - Writing in vanilla Javascript is very painful
 - Would rather have the option to use a framework (such as React) for easier functionality